 Per the Clean Air Act, states recommend designations to the USEPA following promulgation of a new NAAQS.
 In September 2016, Governor Walker recommended that the entire state of Wisconsin be designated as attainment of the 2015 ozone standard.
 On November 6, 2017 USEPA finalized "round 1" of its initial area designations for the 2015 standard.
-In April 2017, Wisconsin's Department of Natural Resources provided supplemental information to USEPA in support of the governor's recommendation.
-In February 2018, DNR submitted additional comments to USEPA in response to USEPA's intended nonattainment area designations.
+In April 2017, WDNR provided supplemental information to USEPA in support of the governor's recommendation.
+In February 2018, WDNR submitted additional comments to USEPA in response to USEPA's intended nonattainment area designations.

 On May 1, 2018 USEPA notified the state of its final designations for nonattainment of the 2015 ozone NAAQS.
-For Sheboygan County, the final moderate nonattainment area, (effective 60 days after rule publication in the Federal Register) is:
+For Sheboygan County, the final moderate nonattainment area, (the final rule was published in the Federal Register on June 4, 2018 and became effective 60 days later on August 3, 2018) is:

-Inclusive and east of the following roadways going from the northern county boundary to the southern county boundary: Highway 43, Wilson Lima Road, Minderhaud Road,

-County Road KK/Town Line Road, N 10th Street, County Road A S/Center Avenue, Gibbons Road, Hoftiezer Road, Highway 32, Palmer Road/Smies Road/Palmer Road, Amsterdam Road/County Road RR, Termaat Road.
+Inclusive and east of the following roadways going from the northern county boundary to the southern county boundary: Highway 43, Wilson Lima Road, Minderhaud Road, County Road KK/Town Line Road, N 10th Street, County Road A S/Center Avenue, Gibbons Road, Hoftiezer Road, Highway 32, Palmer Road/Smies Road/Palmer Road, Amsterdam Road/County Road RR, Termaat Road.

-The portion of proposed WIS 23 in Sheboygan county is not located in the 2015 Ozone NAAQS nonattainment area.
+The portion of proposed WIS 23 in Sheboygan County is not located in the 2015 Ozone NAAQS nonattainment area.
+However, the 2008 standard has not been revoked; control measures and transportation conformity continue to apply for the whole county under the 2008 standard.